winston0410/glory-svelte-preprocess/README.md

 However, you may observe a greater reduction in CSS size by serving all of them in `__layout.svelte` with `opts.lazyLoad`

+### Will this affect all my CSS?

+This preprocessor will only affect all CSS **defined inline** inside svelte-component, and those CSS rules with a selector composed of **class, pseudo classes or pseudo element** only.

+All unrelated rules will be kept untouched.

 ## Installation

 ```sh